Vali-98/ChatterUI/README.md

 ***This app is highly experimental, expect to lose your chat histories on updates.***

-### What is it?
+### What Is ChatterUI?
-A frontend for managing chat files and character cards similar to projects like TavernAI / SillyTavern.
+ChatterUI frontend for managing chat files and character cards similar to projects like TavernAI / SillyTavern.
-Built for the purpose of learning Javascript, so it may be a little rough around the edges.
+Built for the purpose of learning Javascript, so it might be a little rough around the edges.

 ### Supported Backends
 - KoboldAI
 - AI Horde
 - text-generation-webui
 - Mancer
-- Text Completions
+- Text Completion

-### Building from source.
+### Building From Source
 Building from source has **not** been tested.
 Requires Node.js and Android SDK.
 Expo uses EAS to build apps which requires a Linux environment.
 Release APKs are built in WSL.
 ```